improvess/raspberry-as-gige-camera/README.md

 ## Disclaimer

 This code is in its early stages.
 It is not battle-tested neither ready for production yet at all.

+Note also that this repository does not follow the [gigE Vision](https://www.automate.org/a3-content/vision-standards-gige-vision) standard and it is not licensed as a gigE Vision device.

 ## Contribute